Some of the numbers presented in this website may not be the most recent available

 By 1894, France had created the colony of Ubangi-Shari.
 In 1920, after partial German rule, French Equatorial Africa was established and Ubangi-Shari was run from Brazzaville.
 The French used forced labour in the region leading to an insurrection in 1928 which was suppressed in 1931.
 However, the rebellion eventually led to the Central African Republic being established in 1946.

 It gained independence in 1960.
-Ruled by a series of autocratic leaders since, it has been politically unstable.
+Ruled by a series of autocratic leaders ever since, it has been politically unstable.
 A civil war began in 2004 and, despite several peace treaties, the war continues.
 Although having mineral and other resources the country is very poor.

 Most of the land-locked Central African Republic consists of savannas with desert in the north and equatorial forest in the south.
 Two thirds is within the basin of the Ubangi River, which flows into the Congo.
 The remainder lies in the basin of the Chari, which flows into Lake Chad.